-DC tunes in for Congressional Baseball Game
+Dems win annual baseball game with special meaning

 "I hope he's in good enough shape to watch, because he'll certainly feel good about what he sees," Flake said.
 "I was there at the hospital last night, and I hope he's doing better today.
 It's a long road for him."

-Louisiana Rep. Cedric Richmond is the Democrats' star pitcher, and a close friend of Scalise's.
+Rep. Cedric Richmond of Louisiana was the Democrats' star pitcher, and a close friend of Scalise's.
 The two have enjoyed a long-running ribbing over the game, which Republicans won last year to break a seven-year Democratic win streak.

 "I'll miss the banter with him back and forth, but I'm sure there's some substitutes over there I can go pick a fight with," Richmond told reporters.
 "It'll be a different game without him there."